 Quality lubricant should be sold as a luxury product.
 At present, lubricant is only available in supermarkets, pharmacies and adult stores.
 As a retail category, lubricant is misunderstood and underrepresented.
-Although quality lube has far reaching effects on the lives of women and men who collectively represent an extremely powerful and wealthy consumer group, it is sexier to buy anti-wrinkle cream than it is to buy lube!
+Although quality lube has far reaching effects on the lives of those who collectively represent an extremely powerful and wealthy consumer group, it is sexier to buy anti-wrinkle cream than it is to buy lube!
 It could be sold in department stores, boutiques and high end cosmetic stores.

 MOST LUBES ARE HARMFUL